Undergraduate Course: Nuclear Waste Management: Principles, Policies and Practice (EASC10119)

 Having developed an understanding of the scientific, regulatory and safety issues surrounding nuclear waste management, the course will progress students through the key issues associated with finding, selecting and selling a Geological Disposal Facility to communities and the public.
 Approaches to this in the UK and other nations will be examined.
 Public understanding and acceptance issues associated with volunteerism, engagement, community benefit, decision-making and rights of withdrawal will be introduced.
 The role of geology and geological information will be further discussed with respect to screening, site identification, site selection and site assessment.
 The current approach to implementing geological disposal (IGD) in the UK will be highlighted and compared with both previous attempts (UK) and approaches being adopted elsewhere.

 b) Waste types, inventories.
-Waste treatment and conditioning: Types of radioactive waste and how they arise: reactor, operational, reprocessing, decommissioning.
-Classifications of waste: VLLW, LLW, ILW (SL-ILW and LL-ILW), HLW, ┐HAW┐; TRU waste.
+Waste treatment and conditioning: Types of radioactive waste and how they arise: reactor, operational, reprocessing, and decommissioning.
+Classifications of waste: VLLW, LLW, ILW (SL-ILW and LL-ILW), HLW, ¿HAW¿; TRU waste.
 Material not declared as waste: Spent fuel, Plutonium, Uranium.
 Implications for storage and disposal options.
 The Waste Hierarchy and what it means in practice.
 Waste treatment: ILW: current concepts and some future prospects (cement grouting, thermal treatment, alternative matrices).
 HLW: vitirification and canister storage.
 Alternative treatments (ceramics, synroc, transmutation).
 Further examples.
 The concept of the radioactive waste Inventory.
-Example inventory, UK-based.
-The UK inventory for disposal.
+Example inventory - the UK inventory for disposal.

-a) Storage and disposal of Nuclear Waste: Waste Storage: Example stores for VLLW, LLW and ILW; SF on-site storage, decay storage.
-Options proposed for the disposal of Nuclear Waste ┐ all the options considered.
-Credible Options - including near-surface disposal and deep borehole.
+a) Storage and disposal of Nuclear Waste: Example stores for VLLW, LLW and ILW; SF on-site storage, decay storage.
+Options proposed for the disposal of Nuclear Waste ¿ all the options considered.
+Credible Options - including nearsurface disposal and deep borehole.
 The international consensus on deep geological disposal of higher activity wastes.
 Deep geological disposal: the concept, variations in overarching approaches to developing Geological Disposal Facilities (GDFs) internationally.

-b) Key socio-political issues associated with a Geological Disposal Facility.
+Key socio-political issues associated with a Geological Disposal Facility.
 Overview of the development of nuclear waste policy in the UK.
 Volunteerism: Public understanding and acceptance issues associated with volunteerism, engagement, community benefit, decision-making and rights of withdrawal.
-The current UK approach to implementing geological disposal (IGD) ┐ geological information, community engagement and national planning actions.
-Relation to approaches being adopted elsewhere.
+The current UK approach to implementing geological disposal (IGD) ¿ geological information, community engagement and national planning actions.
+Relation of the UK approach to approaches being adopted elsewhere.

 Entry Requirements (not applicable to Visiting Students)